jasonlmaynard/OllamaOpenWebUI/README.md

 # OllamaOpenWebUI

-Install script: docker with OpenWebUI and Ollama - CPU or GPU
+All in one script: Installs Ollama and OpenWebUI with docker.
+This updates apt and then installs docker and gives folks a choice to run either CPU or GPU.
+Just streamlines what is required